SenseLogic/PENDOWN/README.md

 > How can I generate a PDF file from my Pendown HTML file ?

-* Open your it in Chromium
+* Open it in Chrome or Chromium.
 * Press `Ctrl-P`.
 * Select the PDF printer.
 * Click on `More settings` to enable `Background graphics` and disable `Headers and footers`.